MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-install-application-environment.md

 # [Power Platform CLI](#tab/pacCLI)
 ### Monitor progress
 Congratulations!
-You've reached the easy part, now just sit back and watch as your application completes installation.
+Now watch as your application completes installation.
 If a failure occurs, you can always review the detailed logs from the Dynamics 365 apps list in your environment in the Power Platform admin center.